 - A. Objection by a Signatory, Concurring Party, or Project Consulting Tribe - 1.
 In the event a Signatory, Concurring Party, or Project Consulting Tribe objects in writing to any actions proposed or the manner in which the terms of this PA are implemented, FRA will first consult with the objecting party and other Signatories and Concurring Parties, as appropriate, within thirty (30) calendar days to resolve the objection.
 If FRA determines that such objection cannot be resolved, FRA will proceed as set forth below. - 2.
 FRA will forward all documentation relevant to the dispute, including FRA's proposed resolution, to the ACHP within fifteen (15) calendar days of the determination and request that the ACHP provide FRA with its advice on the resolution of the objection within thirty (30) calendar days of receiving the documentation.
-Concurrently, FRA will also provide the Signatories and Concurring Parties with the same documentation for review and comment following the steps described in Stipulation X. FRA will prepare a written response to the objection, which will constitute FRA's decision regarding the objection, that takes into account any timely advice or comments regarding the dispute from the ACHP, Signatories and Concurring Parties, and provide them with a copy of the written response.
-FRA will then proceed according to its decision.
+Concurrently, FRA will also provide the Signatories and

+Concurring Parties with the same documentation for review and comment in accordance with Stipulation X.

-- 3. If the ACHP does not provide its advice regarding the dispute within the thirty (30) calendar day time period, FRA may make a decision in a written response to the objection that takes into account any timely comments regarding the dispute from the Signatories and/or Concurring Parties and provide the ACHP, Signatories and Concurring Parties with a copy of such written response. - 4.
-Should disputes arise under exigent circumstances (e.g., concerns over construction suspensions or delays), all parties agree to expedite their respective document review and dispute resolution obligations within seven (7) calendar days. - 5.
-The Signatories remain responsible for carrying out all other actions subject to the terms of this PA that are not the subject of the dispute. - B. Objection by a Consulting Party or Member of the Public
+- 3. After the thirty (30) calendar day time period, FRA may make a decision in a written response to the objection that takes into account any timely advice or comments regarding the dispute from the ACHP, Signatories, and/or Concurring Parties and provide the ACHP, Signatories and Concurring Parties with a copy of such written response.
+FRA will then proceed according to its decision. - 4.
+Should dispute arise under exigent circumstances (e.g., concerns over construction suspensions or delays), all parties agree to expedite their respective document review and dispute resolution obligations within seven (7) calendar days. - 5.
+The Signatories remain responsible for carrying out all other actions subject to the terms of this PA that are not the subject of the dispute.

+B. Objection by a Consulting Party or Member of the Public

-In the event any Consulting Party or member of the public raise a timely and substantive objection related to historic preservation and pertaining to the manner in which the terms of this PA are implemented, at any time during its implementation, FRA will take the objection into account by consulting with the objector to resolve the objection.
-When FRA responds to such an objection, it will notify the Signatories, Concurring Parties, the Project Consulting Tribes, as appropriate, and Consulting Parties of the objection and the manner in which it was resolved.
+In the event any Consulting Party or member of the public raises a timely and substantive objection related to historic preservation and pertaining to the manner in which the terms of this PA are implemented, at any time during its implementation, FRA will take the objection into account by consulting with the objector to resolve the objection.
+When FRA responds to such an objection, it will notify the Signatories, Concurring Parties, Consulting Tribes, as appropriate, and Consulting Parties of the objection and the manner in which it was resolved.
 Depending on the subject of the objection, FRA may request the assistance of a Signatory, Concurring Party, Project Consulting Tribe and/or a Consulting Party to resolve the objection.